So at age 18, my life kind of started over again.

 I’m me, in spite of all of it, and because of it.
 And I’m totally OK with it.

 This post is part of my Journey to Self-Acceptance series.
 If you haven’t read The Moment I Realized I Wasn’t Pretty, start there.
-Thanks you all for sharing this journey and your thoughts and experiences with me along the way.
+Thank you all for sharing this journey and your thoughts and experiences with me along the way.